Cebu Normal University: CNU during World War II

 The CNU campus was used as headquarters of the Kempetai or Military Police of the Japanese Imperial Army during the second World War.
+CNU also served as the largest POW Camp in Cebu.
+On March 26, 1945, 5 Filipino suspected guerrillas and 2 captured American airmen were summarily executed by the Kempetai in the southeast corner of the campus.
 On March 26, 1945, Allied forces landed on Cansojong Beach in Talisay, starting the liberation of Cebu.
 The United States Army made CNS their base.

 Conversion into college

 In 1952, the two-year general curriculum adopted in 1946 was changed to the four-year Elementary Education Curriculum, which was later changed to Bachelor of Science in education (BSE – Elementary Education) in 1954.
 This led CNS to become a tertiary institution.
 In 1959, BSE was changed into Bachelor of Science in Elementary Education.
 The Graduate School was opened in 1960 and produced its first M.A. graduate in 1966 – Rosemary P. Gellor.
 The Liberal Arts department (now College of Arts and Sciences) was established in 1977 and the department of Nursing (now College of Nursing) was created in 1982.

 The school was then renamed as "Cebu Normal College" in 1966, then to "Cebu State College" in 1976 in accordance to P.D.
 944. In the 1980s and 1990s the school's population increased rapidly and new buildings were constructed which now house the three colleges of the school: College of Teacher Education (CTE), College of Arts and Sciences (CAS), and the College of Nursing (CN), as well as the University Museum, the Integrated Laboratory School (ILS), the Graduate School (GS) and Balay Alumni.